vagrant-landrush/landrush/README.md

 can integrate Landrush with dnsmasq on Ubuntu like so (tested on Ubuntu 13.10):

     sudo apt-get install -y resolvconf dnsmasq
-    sudo sh -c 'echo "server=/vagrant.dev/127.0.0.1#10053" > /etc/dnsmasq.d/vagrant-landrush'
+    sudo sh -c 'echo "server=/vagrant.test/127.0.0.1#10053" > /etc/dnsmasq.d/vagrant-landrush'
     sudo service dnsmasq restart

-If you use a TLD other than the default `vagrant.dev`, replace the TLD in the above instructions accordingly.
+If you use a TLD other than the default `vagrant.test`, replace the TLD in the above instructions accordingly.
 Please be aware that anything ending in '.local' as TLD will not work because the `avahi` daemon reserves this TLD for its own uses.

 ### Visibility on other Devices (phone)